rainerhamal/Used-Cars-Pricing-Data-Wrangling/README.md

 # Data-Wrangling
+-Base on a dummy "Automobile Dataset"
+ Handling missing values
- Handle missing values Correct data format Standardize and normalize data
+ Correcting data format
+ Standardization and normalization of data